IncQueryLabs/arrowhead-tools-magicdraw-plugins/README.md

 You can locate it in the profiles folder of either the provided .zip plugin or your local MagicDraw installation, after importing the plugin (see below).

-For a detailed description of the concepts of the profile itself, refer to its [documentation], automatically generated from MagicDraw using [DocGen](https://github.com/Open-MBEE/mdk/).
+For a detailed description of the concepts of the profile itself, refer to its [documentation](https://github.com/IncQueryLabs/arrowhead-tools/tree/master/Profile%20Documentation), automatically generated from MagicDraw using [DocGen](https://github.com/Open-MBEE/mdk/).

 ## Advanced MagicDraw Features provided by the plugin